Sidney Spencer

-Sidney Spencer (born March 7, 1985) is an American professional basketball who most recently played for the Phoenix Mercury of the WNBA.
+Sidney Spencer (born March 7, 1985) is an American professional basketball player who most recently played for the Phoenix Mercury of the WNBA.

 Born in Hoover, Alabama, Spencer attended the University of Tennessee, and in April 2007 led the team to the national championship.
 That same month, she was selected in the second round of the WNBA draft by the Los Angeles Sparks.
 She got off to an exceptional start in her rookie season, and as a fan favorite quickly worked her way into the team's starting line-up.

 Early life

 Sidney Spencer was born March 7, 1985, to Stephen and Janice Spencer.
 She has two brothers, Brad, 27 and Scott, 25.

 High school career

 Spencer received the 2003 Alabama Miss Basketball award.
 A product of Hoover, Alabama.
 Sidney joined the Lady Vols after an award-laden prep career.
 She was nicknamed the "Big Show" by her teammates and friends and was selected as a 2003 Adidas All-American.
 She was also honored as 2003 "Miss Basketball" by the Alabama Sports Writers Association (ASWA).
 Sidney was chosen as the ASWA 6A Player of the Year in 2003 for the second-consecutive season.
 Also selected as the Gatorade Alabama Player of the Year her senior year.
 She was named all-state in 2002 and 2003.
 Member of the state's Final Four All-Tournament Team in '03.
 Earned Most Valuable Player Honors in the Alabama-Mississippi All-Star Basketball Game following her 17-point, 14-rebound effort.
 She got picked as the No. 1 Super Senior by the Birmingham News.
 Led Hoover to a 32–3 mark en route to a state runner-up finish her senior season.
 She was recognized by Street and Smith's Magazine as an honorable mention All-American in 2002.
 Also recipient of player of the year awards from the Birmingham News, Birmingham Post-Herald and Over-The-Mountain following the '02 season.
 Was named state finals most valuable player as a sophomore after leading her team to a 32–3 record and a state championship.
 Also during the highly successful 2001 campaign, she was named to the state finals all-tournament team, the Northeast Regional All-Tournament team and the Birmingham News 6A All-Metro team.
 She concluded her high school career by establishing Hoover H.S. records with 1,743 points, 1,098 rebounds and 304 blocks.
 Also compiled 255 career steals and averaged a career double-double (16.3 ppg and 10.3 rpg).
 In addition to basketball, Sidney earned two letters with the volleyball team and served as captain one season.